 Boston Consulting Group Culture

 So what’s it like to be a “BCGer”?
 BCG says they look for “curiosity, talent, and the ability to lead” in their new hires.
 You’ll find all this and more in consultants at BCG.
-If you like to work around super smart people, have access to opportunities for work and travel in foreign countries, and enjoy frequent company-sponsored outings and excursions, you’ve come to the right place.
+If you like to work around smart people, have access to opportunities for work and travel in foreign countries, and enjoy frequent company-sponsored outings and excursions, you’ve come to the right place.

 Talk to any BCGer and you’ll notice 3 things: